ShivaniRana1/weekly-test/README.md

         "EmailType": "Non-Human"
     }
 }.
-After this we can read given input data and can predict the output which is saved in result.json file.
+After this we can read given input data and can get the output which is saved in result.json file.